The Tsar's Bride (opera): Act 1: The Feast

 The Oprichnik Gryaznoi loves Marfa, daughter of the merchant Sobakin, even though Gryaznoi already has a mistress, Lyubasha, whom he has neglected of late.
-Marfa is already beloved of the boyar Lykov.
+Marfa is already betrothed to the boyar Lykov.
 In a jealous rage against Lykov, Gryaznoi arranges to cast a spell on Marfa with a magic potion from Bomelius, the Tsar's physician.
 Lyubasha has overheard Gryaznoi's request.

 Act 2: The Love Philtre

 Lyubasha in turn obtains from Bomelius another magic potion with which to cancel any feelings of Gryaznoi for Marfa.
 Bomelius consents, but at the price of an assignation with Lyubasha for himself.

 Act 3: The Best Man

 In the meantime, the Tsar of the title, Ivan IV (known as "Ivan the Terrible"), is looking for a new bride from the best aristocratic maidens in Russia, through the newly adopted custom of bride-show.
 The Tsar settles upon Marfa.
 At the celebration of the engagement of Marfa to Lykov, everyone is surprised when the news arrives of the Tsar's choice of Marfa as his bride.
 Gryaznoi had slipped what he thought was the love potion from Bomelius into Marfa's drink at the feast.